 If you are including a quotation from poetry or a drama, you follow different rules.

-- Use a block quotation for two or more lines of poetry
+- Use a block quotation for two or more lines of poetry.

-- Indent the block .5 inches
+- Indent the entire block by 0.5 inches.

 If you’re including two or more lines of dialogue from a play, format it the same.
-Use all caps for the speakers’ names.
-Or use a different font.
+Use all caps for the speakers’ names or use a different font.

 Tips for Modifying Quotations

-Although you should type or copy the quotation exactly as it is, there is room for some modification.
+Although you should copy the quotation exactly as it is, there is room for some modification.
 For example, in Chicago style you are allowed to change small errors such as obvious spelling errors without noting the change.

 However, don’t change quotations: